-- 'Aboriginal peoples' or 'Torres Strait Islander peoples' when referring to the entirety of either Aboriginal or Torres Strait Islander communities - 'Aboriginal person/people' and 'Torres Strait Islander person/people' when referring to one or several members of Aboriginal and Torres Strait Islander communities 4
+- 'Aboriginal Peoples' or 'Torres Strait Islander Peoples' when referring to the entirety of either Aboriginal or Torres Strait Islander communities - 'Aboriginal person/people' and 'Torres Strait Islander person/people' when referring to one or several members of Aboriginal and Torres Strait Islander communities.4

-When referring to things such as Indigenous spirituality, Indigenous knowledge, Indigenous site etc. it's appropriate to use 'Indigenous'.
-In education resources, both 'Indigenous' and 'Aboriginal and Torres Strait Islander' are acceptable in this context.
+When referring to First Nations spirituality, knowledges and sites, etc., we've previously used the word 'Indigenous', and this still may be appropriate language.
+In education resources, we now use 'First Nations' or 'Aboriginal and Torres Strait Islander' in this context.